 f) Overcurrent Protection.
 Conductors shall be provided with overcurrent protection devices according to load.
 No such device shall be installed in neutral or grounding conductors.

-g) Receptacles and caps.
+g) Receptacles and Caps.
 All receptacles and attachment caps shall be of the grounding type.

-h) Each amusement ride or amusement attraction not designed to be controlled directly by the passenger shall be provided with a fused power disconnect switch placed within arms length of the attendant's station.
+h) Each amusement ride or amusement attraction not designed to be controlled directly by the passenger shall be provided with a fused power disconnect switch placed within arm's length of the attendant's station.

-i) Safety stop circuits:
+i) Safety Stop Circuits:

 1) The resumption of operation after a system shutdown caused by loss of power or activation of a safety circuit or stop shall require manual restarting by the attendant.